Fiscal unity regime

-There are no thin cap rules as such, although the Netherlands has implemented the ATAD I earning stripping rules (refer to ‘Anti-abuse regarding interest and loans’ under ‘Deductions’).
+There are no thin capitalisation rules as such, but the Netherlands has implemented the ATAD I earning stripping rules (see Deductibility limitations regarding interest and loans in the Deductions section).

 Controlled foreign companies (CFCs)

-The CFC-regime aims to target corporate taxpayers that hold a direct or indirect interest, either standalone or with affiliated companies, of more than 50 per cent in a subsidiary or disposes of a PE in either a low-taxed jurisdiction (i.e. a statutory CIT rate of less than 9 per cent) or a non-cooperative jurisdiction that is explicitly listed by the Dutch Ministry of Finance.
+The CFC-regime aims to target corporate taxpayers that hold a direct or indirect interest, either standalone or with affiliated companies, of more than 50% in a subsidiary or disposes of a PE in either a low-taxed jurisdiction (i.e. a statutory CIT rate of less than 9%) or a non-cooperative jurisdiction that is explicitly listed by the Dutch Ministry of Finance.
 Under conditions, certain proceeds of the CFC will be included in the taxable base of the taxpayer.

-Furthermore, interests of 25 per cent or more in a company of which the assets consist (nearly) exclusively of low-taxed portfolio investments should be annually valued, as an asset, at the fair market value.
+Furthermore, interests of 25% or more in a company of which the assets consist (nearly) exclusively of low-taxed portfolio investments should be annually valued, as an asset, at the fair market value.
 The participation exemption is not applicable to portfolio investment participations unless these participations are qualifying portfolio investment participations for the participation exemption.
 A portfolio investment participation can only qualify for the participation exemption if either the intention of holding the participation is not an investment intention or if the participation is, in itself, either subject to sufficient tax or if the participation holds sufficient qualifying assets.
 This rule prevents shareholders of low-taxed portfolio investment participations from benefiting from the Dutch participation exemption.
 Dividends not qualifying under the participation exemption are taxable in full at the ordinary CIT rate.
 Double taxation is avoided by applying the tax credit method, unless the portfolio investment shareholding effectively is not subject to tax at all.
 For EU shareholdings, it is possible to credit the actual underlying tax.